j50n/deno-dijkstras-algorithm/README.md

 # Usage Hints

-Dijkstra's algorithm actually calculates the shortest paths from the start node to every other node in the graph.
+Dijkstra's algorithm calculates the shortest _paths_ from the start node to _all_ other nodes in the graph.
+All of them.
 In other words, it isn't just calculating one path at a time.
 This can let you cheaply do things like find the 20 closest nodes from a particular node in the graph, for example.

-You can reverse the direction of the calculation.
-Calling it "start node" is just a convention.
-It can also be an end node if you set up the graph correctly.

-This implementation supports cloning the solver and extending its graph dynamically.
-Graph generation can be expensive.
-For many cases, most of the graph can be reused, with a only a small portion needing to be dynamic.
+One you have loaded a graph definition into a solver, you can clone it.
+You can then add nodes to the cloned graph.
+Loading a large graph over and over takes time, and depending on overhead, this can be even slower than calculating the shortest paths.
+This type of reuse lets you get super-fast results.

 # Example